somia/ninchat-sdk-android/README.md

 ## Contact
 If you have any questions, contact:

-Timo Hintsa / Qvik timo@qvik.fi
+Jussi Pekonen / Qvik jussi.pekonen@qvik.fi